 the experiment

 For the next few weeks, the following books are being made available in PDF format, free of charge, to those who respond to the “Official Invitation.”
-As the card in your possession states, you are welcome to download any of the titles on this page.
+As the invitation in your possession states, you are welcome to download any of the titles on this page.
 If a work speaks to you, you are welcome to provide the author whatever gift you deem reasonable.
 If you prefer print reading over screen reading, you are always welcome to buy a physical copy online.
-If you are not in the position to do either (or if the work is not your cup of tea), kindly consider passing the card on and continuing the experiment.
+If you are not in the position to do either (or if the work is not your cup of tea), kindly consider passing the invitation onto someone else and continue the experiment.

 No obligations.
 No catch.
 We will not use or sell your data.
 We will not solicit you in the future.
 Just an experiment.